How can I get involved?

 Special focus is placed on impaired streams in the eight municipalities that are subject to the Municipal Separate Storm Sewer Systems (MS-4) permit under Phase 2 of the Federal Clean Water Act.
 The impaired streams are Allen Brook, Bartlett Brook, Centennial Brook, Englesby Brook, Indian Brook, Morehouse Brook, Munroe Brook, Potash Brook and Wheeler Nature Park.

-For an overview of all the impaired streams and rivers in your area, check our interactive map.
+For an overview of all the impaired streams and rivers in your area, learn more about the Lake Champlain watershed.